moseymoose1/JellyfinRenamer/README.md

 **JellyfinRenamer**

 Python script that parses existing file names for season and episode terms and renames all files in a specified folder to match Jellyfin's naming convention.
-Supports [tags].
-Files must have terms SXXEXX somewhere in the original filename.
-Use it to tidy up downloaded seasons to work with Jellyfin.
+Supports [tags] and double episodes and part numbers.
+Files must have the episode pattern SXXEXX somewhere in the original filename.
+Most downloaded files have this pattern somewhere, so use it to tidy up downloaded seasons to work with Jellyfin or organise your files.

 **Instructions**
 1. Execute the run.bat file.